Florida Whig Party

-The Florida Whig Party is a now-defunct political party in the state of Florida.
+The Florida Whig Party was a political party in the state of Florida.
 The party chose to revive the 19th century Whig Party name.
 In 2008, the party aligned itself with the Modern Whig Party, a national organization of about 30,000 members initially founded by Iraq and Afghanistan veterans as a "comeback" of the historic Whig Party.

 However, the Florida Whig Party discontinued this association in late 2009, largely due to its increasingly conservative platform.
 The Florida Whig Party was the first "Whig" state political party to officially run candidates for federal office in over a century.